-disclosures made under clauses 2.6.1, 2.6.3,

-and 2.6.6 of this determination, prices

-expressed in New Zealand dollars as at the midpoint of the current year.
-Constant price expenditure forecasts are forecasts based on constant price assumptions transmission services on assets where the primary driver is the establishment of a new customer connection point or alterations to an existing customer connection point.
-This expenditure category includes expenditure on assets relating to-
+disclosures made under clauses 2.6.1, 2.6.3, and 2.6.6 of this determination, prices expressed in New Zealand dollars as at the midpoint of the current year.
+Constant price expenditure forecasts are forecasts based on constant price assumptions transmission services in relation to expenditure, means expenditure Consumer connection on assets where the primary driver is the establishment of a new customer connection point or alterations to an existing customer connection point.
+This expenditure category includes expenditure on assets relating tomeans a contract for the supply of goods or services (or both) whether or not the contract, or any part of the contract, is in writing and, for the avoidance of doubt, includes-